neyer/respect/README.md

 Think of it as generalizing and extending the notion of "friends of friends."

-There are now two working implementations [one on facebook](https://www.facebook.com/respectmatrix), and [another on twitter](https://twitter.com/RespectMatrix).
+There are now two working implementations: [one on facebook](https://www.facebook.com/respectmatrix), and [another on twitter](https://twitter.com/RespectMatrix).
 The facebook implementation uses the 'drops' app for django which is in the enclosed directory.
 The twitter one is based on the same code.